liyiyuian/Personal-website-v2/README.md

 ```
 npm start
 ```

+For deploying the website, I did:
-4. Generate a full static production build
+1. Generate a full static production build
 ```
 npm run build
 ```
-5. Preview the site as it will appear once deployed
+2. Preview the site as it will appear once deployed
 ```
 npm run serve
 ```

-To push:
+To push to GitHub with `gh-pages`:

 Install with:
 ```
 npm install -g gh-pages --save-dev